1. Introduction#

 plt.show()

-The last technique to picked up in this class is data fitting.
-Later in the module, this will be expanded to more complex functions in high dimensions, but we’ll start with linear regression in just 2D.
+The last technique to pick up in this class is data fitting.
+Later in the module, we will use more complex functions in high dimensions, but let’s start with linear regression.
 There is no need to code this by hand as we can use a function in the machine learning package scikit-learn.
 The real power of Python is the quality and quantity of available libraries such as this one.

 import numpy as np